manang/internet-drafts/draft-irtf-icnrg-mapme.md

   network to restore connectivity.
 This effectively realizes traffic off-load close to the end-users.

-- __Fast and lightweight__ : MAP-Me _does not rely on routing updates_, which
-  would be too slow and too costly, but rather works at a faster timescale propagating forwarding updates on a single path and leveraging real-time notifications left as breadcrumbs by the producer to enable live tracking of its content prefixes.
-This enables the support of high-speed mobility and real-time group applications.
-In addition, MAP-Me mobility updates are issued at prefix granularity, rather than content or chunk/packet granularity, to minimize signaling overhead and temporary state kept by in-network nodes, and scale to large and dynamic mobile networks.

 - __Transparent__ : MAP-Me does not involve any name nor modifications to basic request/reply operations to be compatible with standard CCN/NDN design and to avoid issues caused by name modifications like triangular routing, caching